d-ries/linux-essentials/08_filters/01_course.md

 ```

 ### Regular expressions
 In the examples above we only used simple strings to find certain lines in a file.
 Sometimes we want to filter on dynamic content.
 Imagine finding all logins from an ip address containing '192' followed by other characters, or finding users that have "doe" as a lastname.
+In these case we will search for strings via a certain pattern.
 To achieve this we have to use a dynamic syntax called a regular expression.

 Regular expressions can turn into a real rabbit hole.
 We will only focus on the most used cases and a couple of practical examples but know that there is a whole _regex_ world to be explored that is beyond the scope of this course!